odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 ## Slim

-Slim is a microframework.
+Slim is a micro framework.

 Although the idea behind Slim is relatively simple, it still requires a lot of explanation.

 You might know this Unix philosophy:

-> **Make each program do one thing well.
-To do a new job, build afresh rather
+> **Make each program do one thing well.**

-> than complicate old programs by adding new "features".**
+According to this philosophy the Slim core is just a "routing library".

-According to this philosophy the Slim microframeworks will only do one task right: **Routing and dispatching**.
+Other thinks like Environment loading, configuration, database abstractions etc. is a different set of concerns that other packages do very well and there's no reason for Slim to reinvent that wheel.

-This sounds simple, but in reality this is not so easy as you might think.
+It may sounds simple, but in reality it's not as easy as you might think.
-Depending on your technical background it may take a long period of time to understand and successfully use this tool.
+Depending on your technical background, it may take a long time to understand and successfully use this tool.

-What’s the difference between **routing** and **dispatching**?
+What is **routing**?

 **Routing** is the process of taking a **URI path** and decomposing it into parameters to determine which module, controller,